 Leveraging Professionals for Input

-The team recognized the fact we were novices without the answers, as well as that no matter how hard we tried we just couldn't make all the "right" decisions, decisions that are made at a AAA scale.
-We incorporated the advice of industry professionals as a counterbalance to our inexperience, and although not directly on our team to guide us we could use their experience to help influence ours.
-We used their advice at each stage of our project: pre-production, production, and post-production; but not in the same way each time.
+Our team recognizes the fact we were (and still fairly are) novices without the answers, and no matter how hard we tried during Isetta's development, we just couldn't make all the "right" decisions—decisions that are made at a AAA scale.
+We incorporated the advice of industry professionals as a counterbalance to our inexperience, and although they were not directly involved with our team, we could use their experience to help influence the project.
+We used their advice at each stage of our project: pre-production, production, and post-production, but not in the same way each time.

-In production, we were then able to ask technical questions to professionals, although usually not specifically about our project.
-The project was no longer a hypothetical situation of, "we are going to do...", but rather something that we had learned from.
+In production, we were then able to ask technical questions to professionals, although usually they didn't pertain to our project specifically.
+The project was no longer a hypothetical situation of "we are going to do...", but rather something that we had learned from.
 Having some experience to pull from to ask questions was valuable, otherwise it would have been difficult to contextualize what we were trying to say.
-The added benefit of talking to professionals during production, is that you don't know what you don't know.
-As a team we would often create solutions which worked best for our engine and made sense to the team but didn't have reference to how others, particularly the industry, does it.
-Talking to professionals gave us this glimpse which was enough to confirm we were headed in the right direction or we needed to refactor/redirect.
-We had our own terminology for some implementation and features, and in conversations with professionals we would be introduced to the actual engine developer vocabulary, which was searchable and had information on unlike our team's internal definition.
-What may also happen during these conversations is that the professional may ask about technical details of your project out of curiosity then discuss how they've done it in past, this will help you reflect and rethink your systems.
+During our discussions with the engine development veterans, we discovered that talking to people more experienced than you can reveal what you don't know.
+As a team, we would often create solutions which worked best for our engine and made sense to us, but we didn't have reference to how others, in particular the industry, does it.
+Talking to professionals gave us this glimpse which was enough to confirm we were headed in the right direction or we needed to redirect ourselves.
+We also had our own terminology for some implementation and features, and in conversations with developers we would be introduced to the actual vocabulary, which made the problem searchable, unlike our team's informal, internal term.
+These conversations also gave the professionals an opportunity to ask us directly about technical details of our project, usually out of curiosity, then they would discuss how they had done it in the past, which would give us cause to reflect on our own systems.